Choosing Medical Scrubs Colors at Your Hospital

 Tan is another color that is well-suited for maintenance, janitorial, and cafeteria employees.
 It also helps hide most dirt, dust, and food splatters.

-To find hospital uniforms and medical apparel, including scrubs for your hospital, please feel free to browse our selections online or contact Prudential Overall Supply at 800-767-5536 for further assistance today!
+Looking for premium, quality hospital uniforms and medical apparel?
+Browse our collection online or contact Prudential Overall Supply at 800-767-5536 for further assistance today!